 Problem-focused coping (take-charge strategies that deal with the problem at hand or eliminate the stressors through problem solving) often enhances feelings of control and reduces stress and its adverse consequences, assuming that the situation can be changed.
 Positive forms of emotion-focused coping deal with the emotional reactions one has to the stressful event (e.g., reinterpreting the event in a positive light).
 When a situation is unchangeable, emotion-focused coping may lead to healthier adaptation.
 Negative forms of emotion-focused coping, such as denial, self-blame, and ruminative coping (repeatedly thinking about the problem without trying to change it), are associated with maladaptive health outcomes.
 While some research suggests that men are more likely to use problem-focused coping strategies and women emotion-focused strategies, when education and career are accounted for gender differences in coping style disappear.

 A social-support network is associated with lower perceived work-home conflict, increased job and life satisfaction, enhanced perceptions of control, and fewer stress-related health problems.
-Women are more likely to seek social support than men and tend to demonstrate greater health benefits from social support.
+All busy students and profs can benefit from social support.
+However, women are more likely to seek social support than men and tend to demonstrate greater health benefits from social support.

 Many professionals, especially women, suffer from the "imposter syndrome" in which they believe they are intellectual frauds, consider themselves less competent than they really are, don't internalize their successes, and fear being "found out."
 Professionals who feel like impostors are more vulnerable to the negative health effects of stress.

-The academy presents women scientists with a variety of obstacles, barriers, and stresses.
+The academy presents scientist parents with a variety of obstacles, barriers, and stresses.
 But these challenges don't have to harm your health.

 - Seek social support from formal sources of support, such as mentoring programs, as well as informal support groups like brown-bag lunch groups and e-mail discussion lists.
 Seek opportunities to interact with peers, vent, seek assistance, and commiserate, easing perceptions of isolation.